raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 One night at the Grand Hotel, an infinite number of guests show up.
 They're members of a club that reveres irreducible fractions, and each member of the club is given their own unique irreducible fraction as an identifier.

 The Night Clerk has to assign the guests to rooms, and comes up with an idea: Write an invertible function that maps positive irreducible numbers to positive natural numbers.
-That way, each guest can use the function mappping positive irreducible fractions to natural numbers to find their room.
+That way, each guest can use the function mapping positive irreducible fractions to natural numbers to find their room.
 And given an occupied room, we can use the function mapping positive natural numbers to positive irreducible fractions to find the guest.

 In JavaScript terms, we need a function that maps lists of two coprime numbers to numbers, and another that maps numbers to lists of two coprime numbers.
 The Night Clerk's first attempt is based on [prime factorization]:[^fractran]